Feng-Ji-Lab/FedIRT/paper/paper.md

 data <- read.csv("dataset.csv", header = TRUE)
 ```

-Then, we call the function `FedIRT::fedirt_file()` to get the result.
-It returns a list of item discriminations, item difficulties, and each sites' effect and each students' abilities.
+Then, we call the function `FedIRT::fedirt_file()` to obtain the result.
+It returns a list of parameter estimates for item discriminations, item difficulties, and each sites' effect and each students' abilities.

 ``` r
 # call the fedirt_file function
 result <- fedirt_file(data, model_name = "2PL")
 ```

-At last, extract the results or use the parameters for further analysis.
+Finally, we can extract the results or use the parameter estimates for further analysis.

 ``` r
 result$a